-ATTENTION ⚠️
+ALERT ATTENTION ⚠️

-In observance of the holidays, Agilent CrossLab/iLab Operations Software Support Help Desk will be closed during U.S. hours on Monday, February 17th, 2025.
-We will resume regular U.S. support hours on Tuesday, February 18th, 2025.
+In observance of a holiday, Agilent CrossLab/iLab Operations Software Support Help Desk will be closed during U.S. hours on Thursday, November 27th and Friday, November 28th, 2025.
+We will resume regular U.S. support hours on Monday, December 1st, 2025.
+EU and APAC Support will remain open during this time.
 For urgent matters, please add "Urgent" to the ticket/email subject or press "1" when prompted to escalate a call on the iLab Support phone, and we will prioritize those requests first.

 The School of Medicine's Mouse Behavioral Phenotyping Core exists to provide a convenient resource for investigators at CWRU and other nearby institutions, producing in-depth characterization of mouse behavior with state of the art mouse behavioral testing equipment, methodology and expertise.
 The core facility is equipped to perform a comprehensive battery of behavioral tests in mice and rats to thoroughly, and objectively characterize and quantify the phenotype of overall motor and sensory function as well as other specific behaviors that may be of interest to investigators including learning and memory, place/fear conditioning, pain/analgesia, anxiety-related, depression-related behaviors, and various social behaviors with a high degree of repeatability.
 The facility can assist in all aspects of mouse behavioral testing including design and execution of behavioral tasks as well as data analysis and interpretation.
 The facility is located in the Health Sciences Animal Facility.